fitbenchmarking/fitbenchmarking/docs/source/users/index.rst

 FitBenchmarking User Documentation
 ##################################

-Welcome to the documentation for the FitBenchmarking software.
+In these pages we describe how to install, run, and set options to use the FitBenchmarking software.

 .. toctree::
     :titlesonly: